-- You must sign in to my Zoom session using your UCF NID and password. - The Zoom sessions are recorded. - Improper classroom behavior is not tolerated within Zoom sessions and may result in a referral to the Office of Student Conduct. - You can contact Webcourses@UCF Support at https://cdl.ucf.edu/support/webcourses/ if you have any technical issues accessing Zoom.
+- You must sign in to my Zoom session using your UCF NID and password. - The Zoom sessions are recorded. - Improper classroom behavior is not tolerated within Zoom sessions and may result in a referral to the Office of Student Conduct. - You can contact Webcourses@UCF Support at <https://cdl.ucf.edu/support/webcourses/> if you have any technical issues accessing Zoom.

 It is strongly encouraged to attend lectures at the scheduled time.
-However, this is not a strict requirement and the teacher can excuse your absence.
-Typically, this will be done by email.
-With prior approval, students will not be penalized for missing in classactivities such as group discussion or quizzes.
+However, this is not a strict requirement.
+With prior approval, students will not be penalized for missing in class-activities such as group discussion or quizzes.

-All students are expected to participate synchronously in the mid-term and final exams.
-Reasons for acceptable absences may include illness, serious family emergencies, military obligations, and severe weather conditions.
+All students are expected to take the mid-term and final exams at the time that is provided in the schedule.
+Reasons for exceptions may include illness, serious family emergencies, military obligations, and severe weather conditions.